Miele is a well-known brand in the appliance industry, and customers from all over the world seek out their products for household or commercial use.

 What Do the Reviews Say?

-Having several Miele products, I have found them to be so reliable had no problems with them ever.
+Having several Miele products, I have found them to be reliable had no problems with them ever.

 It is installed beneath the counter, and the temperature is EXACT.